Darko Pajović: Political career

-For the first President of the centrist political party "'Positive Montenegro", he was elected at the founding congress, in May 2012.
-The same year in October led the list of Positive Montenegro in the parliamentary elections, which became a parliamentary party, winning 7 seats (8.4%).
-He was a Member of Parliament for 4 years in the 25th assembly of the Parliament of Montenegro.
-During his mandate, was a member of the Security and Defense Committee, the Anti-corruption Committee, the Committee on International Relations and Emigrants and Member of The Parliamentary Committee of the European Union and Montenegro for Stabilization and Association (POSP).
+He was elected as the first President of the centrist political party "'Positive Montenegro" at the founding congress in May 2012.
+The same year in October Pajović led the list of Positive Montenegro in the parliamentary elections, which in turn became a parliamentary party, winning 7 seats (8.4%).
+He was a Member of Parliament for four years in the 25th assembly of the Parliament of Montenegro.
+During his mandate, he was a member of the Security and Defense Committee, the Anti-corruption Committee, the Committee on International Relations and Emigrants and Member of The Parliamentary Committee of the European Union and Montenegro for Stabilization and Association (POSP).

 On 27 January 2016, Pajović's Positive Montenegro despite formerly being an opposition party, provided the ruling Democratic Party of Socialists (DPS) with 3 votes necessary to win the government confidence vote, after the junior partner Social Democratic Party (SDP) left the government due to allegations of electoral fraud and political corruption, therefore forming a new ruling majority.
 Following this vote, national media and other opposition parties accused Pajović's party for deceiving and betraying its voters in order to save Prime Minister Milo Đukanović.
-In turn, in June 2016 Darko Pajović was appointed as the President of the Parliament of Montenegro, position formerly held by Ranko Krivokapić (SDP), and held the position until October 2016.
+In turn, in June 2016 Darko Pajović was appointed as the President of the Parliament of Montenegro, a position formerly held by Ranko Krivokapić (SDP), and held the position until October 2016.

 In October 2016, at the parliamentary election, he led the list of Positive Montenegro, which failed to pass a census to enter the Parliament of Montenegro.
 After publishing of the results the same evening he resigned as President of the Positive Montenegro, leaving Vice President Azra Jasavić to serve as acting President until the next party congress.
-The scheduled congress did not take place, Pajović left party membership, prior 2018 when he took office as Montenegrin ambassador to PR China, as did acting president Jasavić shortly after, leaving the status of the party leadership unclear, Positive Montenegro party eventually dissolved prior 2020.
+The scheduled congress did not take place, Pajović left party membership, prior 2018 when he took office as Montenegrin ambassador to PR China, as did acting president Jasavić shortly after, leaving the status of the party leadership unclear, Positive Montenegro eventually dissolved in late 2019.
 Following the results of 2020 election, which resulted in a victory for the opposition parties and the fall from power of the ruling DPS, after ruling country for 30 years, Pajović was removed from the office of ambassador in February 2021, after months of disputing the new government and refusing to leave the office.